Bulgasari: Production

-Development

 Bulgasari was reported to have begun production on November 26, 1961.
-The film was inspired by the legendary Korean monster of the same name and heavily influenced by Godzilla.
+The film was inspired by the legendary Korean monster of the same name and heavily influenced by the 1954 kaiju film Godzilla.
+Principal photography began on February 28, 1962, and wrapped on March 24, on a budget of roughly ₩3.5 million.

-Filming

-Principal photography began on February 28, 1962, and wrapped on March 24.

-Special effects

 Bulgasari was the first South Korean film to use special effects.
 Two noteworthy special effects sequences caught viewers' attention: a witchcraft performance by the "White Lady" and her ascension into heaven.

 Release

-Marketing

 Bulgasari was promoted as Korea's first film to use special effects in its "40 year history".

-Theatrical

-Bulgasari premiered at the Myungbo Theater in Seoul on December 1, 1962.
+It was screened at the Myungbo Theater in Seoul on December 1, 1962.
 The Korean Movie Database indicates the Korean Film Archive owns a document printed on March 26, 1963, suggesting a print of the film was made for North Korean screenings, but it is unclear whether it was ever used.

 Critical response

 Bulgasari was widely panned upon its release due to ineffective special effects and antiquated direction by Kim Myeong-je.
-At the time, historical films were the only spectacles worth watching, and this film was considered childish and trashy.
-A reviewer for The Chosun Ilbo felt its directing method was outdated, and stated Choi Moo-ryong and Um Aing-ran's acting was "not very good," adding: "it adds boredom to the chorus of breathing in every line through the first part."
+At the time, historical films were the only spectacles worth watching in Korea, and this film was dubbed "third-rate entertainment".
+A reviewer for The Chosun Ilbo felt Kim's directing method was outdated, and stated Choi Moo-ryong and Um Aing-ran's acting was "not very good", adding: "it adds boredom to the chorus of breathing in every line through the first part."
 The reviewer also noted that they could see "the strings hanging from the dragon's head" in one scene.

-Preservation

-Screenplay

-While the film itself is considered lost, the original screenplay is preserved at the Korean Film Archive.
-However, the screenplay is not accessible by the public.